Karri Forest II - Logging Desolation

 . . . and I feel this is where John was coming from when it came to the landscape and people of the forest conflict.
 As war correspondent Martha Gellhorn wrote, ‘I don’t have time for that objectivity shit.’"

-Dr Sarah Drummond essay, John Austin Survey II.i Bunbury Regional Art Gallery, Western Australia 2017
+Dr Sarah Drummond, catalogue essay John Austin Survey II 1994 - 2017, pub Bunbury Regional Art Gallery 2017